Gersi266/internship/README.md

+## Disclaimer
+This README file was built using AI.

 # Shero Internship Website
 A modern, responsive website for an Internship task built with pure HTML5, CSS3, and JavaScript.
 This project demonstrates advanced layout techniques including CSS Grid, Flexbox, and responsive carousel functionality.